 Shared Solar for Your Home or Business

-Planned expansion opens program to small businesses.
+Planned expansion opens program to businesses.

 MGE is seeking to expand our community solar program, Shared Solar, with a second solar installation.
 Customers who subscribe to Shared Solar receive up to half of their annual electric use through the program, which offers customers locally generated solar energy.
 Previously, the program was open only to residential customers.